jolibrain/deepdetect/docker/README.md

 ## Build Deepdetect Docker images

-Dockerfiles are presents on project root folder.
+Dockerfiles  are stored in the "docker" folder, but **you must launch build from root directory**.

 We choose to prefix Dockerfiles with target architecture :
 * cpu-armv7.Dockerfile